twotwotwo/sorts/README.md

 and panics(!) if not.

-Credit (but no blame, or claim of endorsement) to the authors of stdlib sort; this uses its qSort, tests, and interface, and the readability of its code helped make this possible.
+Credit (but no blame, or claim of endorsement) to the authors of stdlib sort; this uses its qSort, tests, and interface, and the clarity of its code helped make this possible.

 I'd love to hear if you're using this.
 E-mail me at my github username at